 Cristo Blanco is walkable from Plaza de Armas, if you’re ok with a steep climb.
-Situated very close to Sacsayhuaman, it should take around 15 to 30 minutes (it’s a good idea to combine the two sites).
+Situated very close to Sacsayhuaman, it should take around 30 minutes (it’s a good idea to combine the two sites).

 9. Discover history at Museo de Arte Pre-Colombino